theblockstalk/upgradeable-proxy/README.md

 }
 ```

+**Advantages:**
+- Easy to see whole upgraded contract in one place

 #### 3.2.2 A modular smart contract design
 See tests for contracts _UintSimpleModular_

 See [UintSimpleModular.sol](https://github.com/jackandtheblockstalk/upgradeable-proxy/blob/master/contracts/test/UintSimpleModular.sol)

+**Advantages:**
+- Forces developer to addopt a strict ordering of state variables, but adds abstraction and may be more confusing

 #### 3.2.3 An inherited smart contract
 See tests for contracts _UintInherited_